wyn/collab/src/python/collab/README.txt

 $ python setup.py install

 Notes:
-The install step may need root permissions, use --prefix option if preferred.
+The install step may need root permissions, use --prefix or --user option if you do not have root permissions.

 See